Tampa Bay event moves to late April date, LPGA goes to Asia

 Last week: Marc Leishman and Cameron Smith won the Zurich Classic of New Orleans.

 Notes: The Valspar Championship was built, dressed and next in line on the schedule when the COVID-19 pandemic shut down golf for three months last year. … The tournament had been part of the Florida swing in March since 2007.
 It is expected to return to March next year. … Dustin Johnson returns to the tournament.
-He was in the final group the last time in 2019 but failed to make a birdie in his final round of 74. … Paul Casey will be going for his third straight victory at Innisbrook. … Johnson, Justin Thomas, Tyrrell Hatton and Patrick Reed give the tournament four of the top 10 players in the world. … Phil Mickelson has chosen to play the Valspar Championship instead of a PGA Tour Champions event this week in Houston.
+He was in the final group the last time in 2019 but failed to make a birdie in his final round of 74. … Paul Casey will be going for his third straight victory at Innisbrook. … Johnson, Justin Thomas and Patrick Reed give the tournament three of the top 10 players in the world.
+Tyrrell Hatton at No. 8 had to withdraw with a positive test for the coronavirus. … Phil Mickelson has chosen to play the Valspar Championship instead of a PGA Tour Champions event this week in Houston.
 Mickelson has not played at Innisbrook since 2003 and 2004, and both times he missed the cut. … Johnson has gone five consecutive tournaments without a top 10, dating to a tie for eighth in the Genesis Invitational. … Rafa Cabrera Bello is in the field after playing last week in Spain on the European Tour. … Three of the four players who have finished runner-up to Casey the last two times are in the field: Reed, Louis Oosthuizen and Jason Kokrak.
 That other was Tiger Woods in 2018.

 Next week: Wells Fargo Championship.